MCCE2024/APENI_PlayPal/README.md

 This command will build Docker images for each service and start them as containers.

+### Development Guidelines
+To be written in more detail.

+* Trunk-Based Development (no Pull-Requests)
+* push only working code
+* integrate often
+* write tests -> write tests where appropriate (don't write tests for coverage)
+* format code before pushing -> pipeline will fail otherwise
+* no codechange without a ticket -> allowed update documentation or fix typos
+* use dependabot to keep dependencies up to date

+#### Commit Messages

+We follow a lightweight commit convention based on trunk-based development and GitHub issues.
+\Each commit must use the format `<type>: <short summary> (#<issue-number>)`.
+Types include feat, fix, docs, test with conventional commits.
+\Example:`feat: add email validation to signup flow (#142)`

+### Design Guideline
+TBD

+### Project Management

+* Use Kanban Board
+* Issues must be tagged appropriately
+* Issues must have a type (bug, feature, etc.)
+* Issues must have a priority (must-have, nice-to-have, etc.)
+* Issues must have a estimation (Fibonacci score)

 ### 🤝 Contributing
 Contributions are welcome!
 Please follow these steps: